inchworks/picinch/docs/install-5-customise.md

 You may also add add additional images you wish to include in customised templates to `/images`.
 They will be served as `static/images/*`.
 These files are intended to be unchanging; dynamic content should go in
 `/srv/picinch/misc`.

-### Additional Content
+### Static Pages
-Add additional information pages and menu items by logging on as a user with `admin` role.
-Specify the menu path for a page as `name` for a top-level menu item or `name.sub` for a dropdown menu item.
-A leading "`.`", i.e. `.name` specifies a page without a menu item.
-Pages are accessed by `https://<your-domain/info/name` or `/info/name.sub`.

-Similarly, diaries can be added by the administrator.
-Typically just one diary is needed.
-By default the next upcoming event in each diary is shown automatically on the home page.
-Diaries are accessed by `https://<your-domain/diary/name` or `/diary/name.sub`.

-Users with `curator` role can edit the content for information pages and diaries.
-Markdown is supported for the sections of an information page.
+Additional pages are added more easily by logging on as administrator [&#8658; Site Administrator]({{ site.baseurl }}{% link administrator.md %}).
+However static pages can be used to get full control over page layouts.

-You may also add static pages with `templates/info-*.page.tmpl` files, and specify common page layouts with `*.layout.tmpl` files.
+Add static pages with `templates/info-*.page.tmpl` files, and specify common page layouts with `*.layout.tmpl` files.
 A static page with template `templates/menu/name.page.tmpl` or `templates/menu/name.sub.page.tmpl` is added with a corresponding top-level or dropdown menu item.
 Use `info-notices.page.tmpl` and `gallery.layout.tmpl` as examples.
 Static pages are accessed by the same web addresses as editable information pages.
 Adding an information page overrides a static page with the same address.

 Use `static/css` and `static/js` to hold any additional stylesheets and scripts needed by your static pages.